IT broke the first time I tried to use it.

 Electronic goods seem to suffer disproportionately.
 The packaging promises some wonderful result, but the reality – when you finally decipher the weird instructions and set the thing up – is often disappointing.
 I’m talking about transformers that burn out, media players full of glitches and any number of devices that seem interesting but are really just frustrating.

-I’m talking about stuff that just simply doesn’t work properly from the start.
-Hardware is particularly bad.
 I could fill a whole rubbish bin with lousy tools and hardware I shouldn’t have bought.
 Spanners whose chrome peels off and cuts your fingers.
 Screws whose heads come off if you try to tighten them, or whose slots disintegrate at the slightest pressure.
 Pipe cutters whose blades chip at the first challenge.
 Drills that disintegrate under pressure.

 Once I needed some reinforced duct tape.
 I grabbed a brand that I recognised as having been around for years.
 When I went to use the tape I discovered it wasn’t sticky.
 And when I read the label I found that, brand notwithstanding, this tape was imported from one of those countries that seem to specialise in products that don’t work.